ambitus/pyracf/common/misc/dump_processing.md

 [ INFO ] Raw security result XML has been written to '/u/testuser/.pyracf/dump/pyracf.<timestamp>.<md5>.dump'.
 ```

-When a dump is created as a result of [Dump Mode](../../class_attributes/dump_mode) being enabled, pyRACF will print the following message to the console.
+When pyRACF creates a dump due to [Dump Mode](../../class_attributes/dump_mode) being enabled, the following messages are printed to the console.
 Normal processing continues after creating the dump.

 ###### Console Output
 ```console